Vinutha-Nayak/Beckn-API/README.md

 # 1. Introduction
 ONDC aims at promoting open networks developed on open-sourced methodology, using open specifications and open network protocols independent of any specific platform.
 NSDL eGov is helping building the ONDC API adaptors which is powered by Beckn Protocols for the netowrk participants who can easily run and integrate with their applications.
-# 2. ONDC API Adators Flow
+# 2. ONDC API Adaptors Flow
 ![alt text](https://github.com/dhiraj-nsdl/Beckn-API/blob/main/image/Adaptor%20Architecture%20flow%20updated.png)
 # 3. Deployment
 Two options are available:
-  a.
-Default - Run it as a microservice.
+1. Default - Run it as a microservice.
 (It can be also docker enabled)
-  b.
-Integration with Java application.
+2. Integration with Java application.
 (Connect to NSDL eGov for more details)
 # 4. Postgres DB script
 Postgres DB scripts have been provided who wish to capture API transaction details in their database for audit.
 # 5. Sample Postman Collection